 AGS Airports Holdings Limited, a consortium of Ferrovial S.A. and Macquarie Infrastructure and Real Assets (MIRA), owns Aberdeen International Airport Limited, Glasgow Airport Limited, Southampton International Airport Limited, AGS Airports Limited, AGS Airports Investments Limited, AGS Airports Pension Trustees Limited, BAA Lynton Limited and Airport Holdings NDH1 Limited.

-Macquarie and Ferrovial have a long established and successful relationship, working together across a number of infrastructure projects and partnerships in airports.
+Macquarie and Ferrovial have a long established and successful relationship, working together across several infrastructure projects and partnerships in airports.

-AGS’ supply chain covers a large number of goods and/ or services across the airports, and covers many industry sectors.
-These goods and services are grouped into the follows categories:
+AGS’ supply chain covers many goods and/ or services across the airports and covers many industry sectors.
+These goods and services are grouped into the following categories:

 - Professional services